orgacell sc® mb

 Using the simplest of means, the sieve test provides the easiest way to see the effects of feeding live yeast.
 Put a sample of manure in a common kitchen sieve and rinse until the water runs clear.
 The undigested feed components will remain in the sieve.
 The amount and type of the residue shows the digestion’s intensity.

 After 3 - 4 weeks of feeding orgacell sc® mb, repeat the test.
-Feeding of live yeast is clearly visible in the reduced volume of residue – especially the amount of maize kernels is significantly reduced.
+Feeding of live yeast is clearly visible in a reduced amount of residue – especially the amount of maize kernels is significantly reduced.

 Effects of the live yeast used in orgacell sc® mb, Saccharomyces cerevisiae, on the rumen